 Those with many stories to tell were considered blessed, regardless of their circumstance.
 Those with much coin were considered of good fortune.
 Of the two, the people of Stonebridge valued stories the most.

 A Time to Act

 This gave Lisette a rather bold idea.
 And the next day at noon, as the elders gathered once more by the well, Lisette summoned the courage to approach them.
-Beseeching their permission to speak, Lisette began as all stories do…
+Beseeching their permission to speak, Lisette began as many stories do…

 Once upon a time there lived a girl in a far, faraway land.
 The young maiden lived with her father and stepmother.
 Lisette’s stepmother treated her with kindness and affection.
 Nora loved Lisette as her own and never had any other children.

 Then, when Lisette came of age, she dreamed of adventure and exploring the lands.
 Oh, the stories she could tell upon her return!
 Hence, when the people of her village began to vanish, Lisette knew what she must do.

 She called upon those brave enough to travel with her.
 Together they would uncover the truth.
 They would find out if the wrunwick had returned, and – if they were killing the fine people of Stonehedge.
 It was time to act.
 It was time to put an end to the vanishings.

 Lisette needed to gain the elders’ approval before speaking to her parents – such approval would lend a sound voice to her story.
 And so she continued.